Global pricing for 2020:

-To join our subscription list to receive the next monthly issue, simply complete the standing order coupon (see FAQ below) and return it to us.
+To join our subscription list to receive the next monthly issue, simply click on the ‘buy now’ button above to pay by card, or complete the standing order coupon (see FAQ) and return it to us.

 Alternatively, you can send us a cheque or telephone us on 0117 407 0225 with your credit card details - we accept Visa and MasterCard credit and debit cards.